abstractmachine/interaction-design-tools/README.md

 The terminal is powerful.
 Be careful: you can break things.
 You can even break your operating system, requiring you to re-install it from scratch. *Of course this has **never never ever** happened to us, but we just wanted to warn you.*

 ### Package Manager
 If you need to install commands in your terminal, you should use a "package manager".
 This will take care of a lot of the ugly details of installing and updating various commands that can be invoked directly from your terminal.
-For example, if you want to install Pandoc (cf. below), you can directly install it via a package manager such as `brew` or `apt-get` via the command line.
+For example, if you want to install Pandoc (cf. above), you can directly install it via a package manager such as `brew` or `apt-get` via the command line.

 - macOS
 	- install `brew`